jfo/blog/source/posts/sild-in-closing-closures-or-lambda-part-2.md

 }
 ```

-As you can see, the `frame` we've created has no `next` member yet.
-Before we
+As you can see, the `frame` env that we've created has no `next` member yet,
-evaluate the `proc` body inside the frame, we just have to hook up the frame to
+since it was initialized to NULL Before we evaluate the `proc` body inside the
+frame, we just have to hook up the frame to the parent environment.
+One line
-the parent environment.
-One line will do it!
+will do it!

 ```c
 // etc...